djvaron/Goldbach/README.md

   * Hybrid ???-OpenACC parallelism

 ## 2. System specifications
-Experiments with MPI, OpenMP and the MPI/OpenMP hybrid were carried out on the huce_intel Harvard Odyssey research computing cluster.
-Experiments with OpenACC were carried out on an AWS  g3.4xlarge with 16 GiB of GPU memory.
+Experiments with MPI, OpenMP and hybrid MPI/OpenMP were conducted on the `huce_intel` partition of the Harvard Odyssey research computing cluster.
+Experiments with OpenACC were carried out on an AWS g3.4xlarge instance with 16 GiB of GPU memory.

 ## 3. Serial code
 The serial code `goldbach.c` consists of: